tompassarelli/fennec-ui/README.md

 ## Disclaimer

 - The install guide directs users to download third party Firefox extensions (sideberry).
-Any extensions can become security vulnerabilties or actively attempt to steal your data, as of 09/09/2025 sideberry is audited.
+Any extension can introduce security vulnerabilties or actively attempt to steal your data, as of 09/09/2025 sideberry is audited.
 - **Use at your own risk** - The author is not liable for any security issues, data breaches, or other damages
 - **You are responsible** for verifying the security of websites you visit
 - Always keep Firefox and your extensions updated